 As the community and region have passed the first month of disease, data is becoming available to inform our understanding of the spread and progress of the disease.
 Through the beginning of our community's response, there has been cautious optimism that we have been able to avoid the explosive growth of the disease that some communities have experienced.
 During the latter part of March, the progress of the spread of disease appeared to increase.
 During the third week of April, the occurrence of new cases has begun to slow down.
+Due to the strong community response, Clay County has only 155 positive cases (93 KCMO residents and 62 non KCMO residents).
 Recent data suggests that a flattening of the curve is occurring.
 Clay County Public Health Center will continue to closely monitor and report relevant metrics on this progress on an ongoing basis.